 Personal = 3.7 Updated Christmas, 2019

 I've always been a big fan of Beaumont's work, especially his writing for the Twilight Zone.
 Unfortunately, this documentary was 99% interviews with a couple dozen people who were friends and colleges (very poor quality, I might add) and almost totally centered around his personal life with the last 20 minutes devoted to his sickness and death.
 They barely even brought up his volume of work.
-No one, including Beaumont, wants to know about a sick guy who died young.
-We want to see the genius of his work!
+No one, including Beaumont, is going to be interested about a sick guy who died young if we don't get to appreciate the genius of his work!

 Secret Reunion